kean/CreateAPI/Docs/ConfigOptions.md

 **Type:** [String: String]<br />
 **Default:** `[:]`

-Rename anynomous collection elements.
+Rename anonymous collection elements.
 By default, use a singularized form of the property name

 <br/>